hellerve/blog/wip/Editing_Revisited.md

 meta_commands = {}
 ```
 <div class="figure-label">Fig. 1: `e`'s Lua API.</div>

-One other function is not yet implemented, but will be before the PR is merged.
-It enables Lua code to use the editor prompt for getting user input and will
-most likely be called `prompt("prompt string")`.

 The `keys` and `meta_commands` variables might not be immediately obvious, so
 let me give you an example for both of them.
 Suppose you want to register a